2012 Korean Grand Prix

 The 2012 Korean Grand Prix (formally known as the 2012 Formula 1 Korean Grand Prix) was a Formula One motor race that was the sixteenth round of the 2012 Formula One season.
 It was held on 14 October 2012 at the Korea International Circuit near Yeongam in South Korea's South Jeolla Province.
 The race marked the third running of the Korean Grand Prix.

-Mark Webber started the race from pole alongside Sebastian Vettel, who went on to win the race.
-With championship rival Fernando Alonso finishing third, Vettel took a six-point championship lead.
+Mark Webber started the race from pole alongside Sebastian Vettel, who went on to win the race ahead of Webber and championship leader Fernando Alonso, who completed the podium.
 The organisers of the race invited Korean rapper PSY to wave the chequered flag.
 This was Red Bull's only 1-2 finish of the year.

+After taking his third consecutive Grand Prix victory, Vettel took a six-point championship lead over Alonso with four races to go, while Räikkönen remained in third with a 48-points-deficit to Vettel, who reclaimed the championship lead for the first time since that year's Bahrain Grand Prix.
+Following the result, Mercedes were mathematically eliminated from clinching the Constructors' Championship, with the remaining four teams at the top having a mathematical chance of winning it.
+Red Bull extended their lead to 77 points over second-placed Ferrari that leapfrogged McLaren in the standings to build a six-point-gap over the british squad following the latter's disappointing weekend.

 Report

 Background

 In the week before the race, the FIA announced that the drag reduction system zone on the circuit would be altered from its 2011 position, bringing the activation point forward by 200 m.
 The detection point was brought forward; in 2011, it was positioned between the first two corners, but for 2012, it was moved to be 90 m before the first corner.

 Like the 2011 Korean Grand Prix, tyre supplier Pirelli brought its yellow-banded soft compound tyre as the harder "prime" tyre and the red-banded supersoft compound tyre as the softer "option" tyre.

 Marussia's Charles Pic was given a ten-place grid penalty for exceeding the maximum number of engines that he was permitted to use over the course of the season.

 Several reserve drivers took the place of regular drivers for the first free practice session.
 Giedo van der Garde drove in place of Caterham's Vitaly Petrov, while Jules Bianchi replaced Nico Hülkenberg at Force India, Valtteri Bottas drove Bruno Senna's Williams and Dani Clos took Narain Karthikeyan's place at HRT.